Skip to content

 The most popular ACE inhibitors are lisinopril, enalapril, and benazepril.

 As the name suggests, the role of angiotensin-converting enzyme inhibitors is angiotensin-converting enzyme inhibition, i.e., they work to relax blood vessels and allow more blood to flow through.
 This makes it easier for the heart to function.
-When veins and arteries narrow, the heart is forced to work harder, weakening its function.
+When veins and arteries narrow, the heart is forced to work harder

 3 simple steps to getting ACE inhibitors online